albar965/littlenavmap-manual/en/INFO.md

 A blue link `Map` allows jumping to the shown airport or navaid on the map.
 Additional links for helipads are available in the tab `Runways/Helipads`.

-An airway is always displayed with all its waypoints that are also linked to their respective map postitions.
+An airway is always displayed with all its waypoints that are also linked to their respective map positions.

 ![Airport Information](../images/infoairport.jpg "Airport Information")